ten0s/alley-docker/handler/README.md

 ## NOTE
 By default this github hook's handler running at *:4321.
-You can change this behaviour simply by editing the last string of code in main file:
+You can change this behaviour simply by editing the last string of the code in main file:

 <pre>
 $ tail -n 1 handler.py